Seizures of Cash at Jacksonville International Airport

 Springfield, VA 22152

-If the money is searched by an agent with the Department of Homeland Security Investigations at the Jacksonville Int’l Airport, then any administrative forfeiture proceeding is handled by Customs and Border Protection (CBP).
-The notice must be sent to the appropriate field office in Tampa, FL:
+Suppose the money is seized by an agent with the Department of Homeland Security Investigations at the Jacksonville International Airport.
+In that case, any administrative forfeiture proceeding is handled by Customs and Border Protection (CBP).

 U.S. Customs and Border Protection